Skip to main content

 CUE - From Project to Policy: on Urban Food Systems, Circularity, and Nature-based Solutions

-Join the Circular Urban Economy session in the Boudoir to discuss policy interventions for urban food systems, circularity initiatives, and nature-based solutions.
+Join the Circular Urban Economies session to discuss policy interventions for urban food systems, circularity initiatives, and nature-based solutions.

 PED - From Project to Policy: How PED Projects Catalyse Resilient and Inclusive Energy Systems